yanny-alt/hackbio-cancer-internship/Stage2_Coding_and_Visualization/Report.md

 - **Total Pathway Genes:** 2747
 - **Fold Enrichment:** 2.34

 One essential biological process that governs the transcription of DNA into messenger RNA (mRNA) is Transcription Regulation by RNA polymerase II.
 The transcription of genes that code for proteins is carried out by RNA polymerase II, whose regulation is necessary for cell development, differentiation, and responsiveness to external stimuli.
 The over-representation of this pathway in the dataset implies that transcriptional regulation is a major contributor to the observed gene under-regulation.
+(Linzer N et al.,  (2021) .
+Front.
+Mol.
+Biosci.
+8:681550.)

 ### 7.2 Transcription by RNA Polymerase II (GO:0006366)